dave-opensignlabs/OpenSign/docs/docs/self-host/docker/run-locally.md

 You will also need to point the subdomain to the server executing these commands by adding the correct A record to your DNS settings.

 ### Running locally
-If instead want to run locally try out below commands.
+If you instead want to run locally, try out the commands below.

 Command for linux/MacOS (localhost)
 ```